Andie Swim - Shop now

 342 customers mention "Readability"342 positive0 negative

-Customers find the book highly readable and entertaining, with several noting it's the best in the series and keeps them engaged until the end.
+Customers find the book highly readable, describing it as a wonderful and entertaining read that keeps them engaged until the end.

 114 customers mention "Writing quality"86 positive28 negative